ochestra-tech/.github/profile/README.md

 # Kubeopera by Ochestra - a Unified Cloud-Native Infrastructure Management & Optimization Platform

-Ochestra presents Kubeopera, A light-weight  cloud-native application orchestration and management platform tool, that automates the complete Kubernetes lifecycle, from provisioning and application deployment to troubleshooting, security, and cost optimization.
-The tool would enable organizations to streamline operations, reduce costs, and improve reliability while maintaining optimum workload performance.
+Ochestra presents Kubeopera, a light-weight  cloud-native application deployment, and management platform tool built on Kubernetes.
+Kubeopera automates the complete Kubernetes lifecycle, from provisioning and application deployment to troubleshooting, security, and cost optimization.
+The tool is designed from ground up to help organizations streamline cloud operations, reduce costs, and improve reliability while maintaining optimum workload performance at all times.

 ## System Overview